district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 types, and by subclassing the item class we can provide additional functionality.

-Older toolkits provide a void pointer in their item classes to store custom data.
+Older toolkits provide a void pointer in their item classes to **store custom data**.
 In Qt, the more natural approach is to use `setData()` with a `QVariant`{.cpp}, but if a void pointer is required, it can be trivially achieved by subclassing an item class and adding a void pointer member variable.
-For more challenging data handling requirements, such as large data sets, complex data items, database integration, and multiple data views, Qt provides a set of model/view classes that separate the data from their visual representation.
+For more challenging data handling requirements, such as large data sets, complex data items, database integration, and multiple data views, Qt provides **a set of model/view classes** that separate the data from their visual representation.

 ```cpp